howtoscalenn/howtoscalenn.github.io/index.md

 ### <mark style='background-color: #dcffe4'> HP Scaling Laws </mark>

 As discussed above, even muP does not guarantee hyperparameter (HP) transfer across training tokens or bsz.
+To my best knowledge, there is not theory to ensure optimal lr scaling rule for both training horizon and batch size.
+It's very complicated to predict because every factors like bsz, num tokens, adaptive optimizer's HPs, ... are all correlated.
-So, fitting scaling laws for HPs like lr or bsz seems reasonable in practice.
+So, even though relying on empirical scaling laws may not feel mathematically beautiful, fitting power laws for HPs like lr or bsz given computing budget or training horizon seems reasonable in practice.

-Even though relying on empirical scaling laws may not feel mathematically beautiful, scaling behavior is universal—and it appears to hold in the HP landscape as well.
+Because `scaling is universal behavior`.

 To the best of my knowledge, DeepSeek was the first to empirically fit HP scaling laws for large-scale neural networks.
 In [DeepSeek LLM (DS-V1)](https://arxiv.org/abs/2401.02954), they fit lr and bsz with respect to the compute budget $$C$$: